Three ways you can ‘own’ and “benefit” from volatility

 The key is to find a portfolio somewhere in between the two options.
 Eliminating volatility completely also eliminates the possibility of return.
 Embracing volatility too much can bring excessive levels of risk.

 So, how can you make volatility work for you instead of against you?
-These three steps can help you take control of your portfolio:
+These three steps can help you take control of your portfolio and ultimately teach you how to benefit from volatility:

 Diversification is the first and most important step toward controlling volatility and making it work in your favor.
 Diversification is based on the concept of correlation, which is how related two assets are in terms of volatility.